tobilobasalawu/Ocean-Vault/README.md

 # Ocean Vault - Full Stack Banking Application

+ps: Cancelled my subcription on Appwrite (so.. some features might not work😂)

 ## Overview
 Ocean Vault is a full-stack banking application that provides users with secure banking services.
 The application is built using modern web technologies and aims to provide a seamless and intuitive user experience.